Keatenh/ttv-button-mash/README.md

 ## Overview
 TTV-Button-Mash as a very simple program inspired by more advanced projects like "TwitchPlaysPokemon".
 Its scope is limited to `reacting to channel point reward redemptions to press a single button`.
-This can allow a streamer to allow give their chat an easy & obvious interaction with _any_(👀 See Limitations) game or program, with control over the level of chaos built into the program configs you speficify & the Channel Points system itself.
+This can allow a streamer to give their chat an easy & obvious interaction with _any_(👀 See Limitations) game or program, with control over the level of chaos via configs you speficify & the Channel Points system itself.

 //TODO: [Insert GIF of program in action]

-## Requirements / Limitations
+## Requirements, Limitations & Prerequisites

 The program runs on Node.js and requires an LTS installation to work (v18 at time of writing).

 The detection of game window only works on Windows, so this is the suggested environment to run ttv-bm.

+So ideally -> Install node on your Windows system before continuing.

 ## Installation / Setup